RoyalPineapple/blowcontrol/tests/README.md

 ### Import Errors
 If you get import errors, make sure:
 1. You're running tests from the project root
-2. The `dyson2mqtt` module is in your Python path
+2. The `blowcontrol` module is in your Python path
 3. All dependencies are installed

 ### Mock Issues